Pancakes

 5

-In the same pan, cook the pancakes.
-Add some oil or butter to the pan and pour about 1/4 cup batter into the pan per pancake (use a mechanical ice cream scoop, 1/4 cup measure, or large spoon as you wish).
-Cook for around 2 minutes a side over medium to low heat.
-You will know they are ready to flip once the edges look set and they are forming bubbles in the centre.
+Preheat some oil in a large frying pan over medium-high heat.
+Once hot, pour about 1/4 cup of batter into the pan per pancake.
+For this, I like to use a mechanical ice cream scoop, though you can also use a 1/4 cup measure, or pour straight into the pan if you wish.
+Cook for around 1-2 minutes on the first side; you will know they are ready to flip once the edges look set and they are forming bubbles in the centre.
+Flip and cook for another minute or so on the other side, before transferring to the baking tray in the oven to keep warm.

 6